carmatthews/FormRecognizer-ItemizedReceipt/README.md

 # FormRecognizer-ItemizedReceipt
-Python function for extracting items from a table in a form (in this example, a grocery store receipt) that has been processed with an Azure Form Recognizer model.
+Sample Python function for extracting items from a table in a form (in this example, a grocery store receipt) that has been processed with an Azure Form Recognizer model.

+## Prerequisites ##
+You need to install Python and setup a Form Recognizer service on Azure.

+1. Instructions for requesting access to Form Recognizer and installing python are [here](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/python-train-extract#prerequisites).

+2. Once you have Form Recognizer access on you Azure subscription, follow these [steps](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/python-train-extract#create-a-form-recognizer-resource) to setup your service.

 ## Train an Azure Form Recognizer Model ##
 In order to train the model, collect 5 examples of the  forms you want to train with and store in Azure Blob storage.
 Here are tips for setting up [training data](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/build-training-data-set).